 Unfortunately, the brain is actually quite lazy.
 The brain’s goal is to use as little energy as possible and still keep functioning.
 The way it does this is by learning from our experiences and creating neural networks that make it easier for us to continue doing what we have always done with little additional effort.

 The bad news is that when we continually engage in thoughts, beliefs, emotions, and behaviors that generate negative emotions, our brains actually get better at generating these negative emotions.
 And as we get older, the brain becomes more and more resistant to change.
-In childhood, the brain is still growing at a rapid rate, and these processes are very changeable.
-But, by the time we reach adulthood, we have to exert far more effort to undo these patterns in the brain.

 - In short, if we are sad a lot, it is easier for our brains to be sad.

 The good news is that the brain is changeable throughout our entire lives.
 The brain’s ability to change is referred to as neuroplasticity.
 The more you practice happiness activities, the easier it is for your brain to generate happiness.
 And, over time, you have to exert less and less effort to increase happiness.

 Activity: Positive memory